karing-raghavendhra/global_market_assistant_agent/README.md

 * Add a web UI or Streamlit demo to interactively run market-entry workflows.
 * Add pre-built templates (e.g., `launch_in_india`, `launch_in_eu`) that orchestrate the agents into repeatable workflows.

----

-## License & credits

-I didn't find a license file in the repository listing — please add a `LICENSE` file if you want to make usage permissions explicit.
-(If you want a recommendation, `MIT` or `Apache-2.0` are common for code examples.) ([GitHub][1])

----

-## Notes & next steps

-* This README is generated from the current repository listing and files present in the project.
-For the most accurate installation and runtime instructions, please inspect the top-of-file comments and docstrings in `app.py`, `market_entry_app.py`, and `config.py`. ([GitHub][1])
-* If you want, I can:

-  * create a `LICENSE` for you (choose MIT / Apache-2.0 / GPL and I'll add a template), or
-  * open a PR that adds this README.md directly to the repo, or
-  * generate example `docker-compose` and `Dockerfile` to containerize the app.

-Would you like me to (pick one): **add a LICENSE**, **create a README.md file and show the raw markdown**, **open a PR (I can generate the PR content for you)**, or **produce a Dockerfile + run instructions**?

-[1]: https://github.com/karing-raghavendhra/global_market_assistant_agent "GitHub - karing-raghavendhra/global_market_assistant_agent: An AI agent which provides assistance and information to launch your product globally"